Trulsaa/obsidian-icloud-contacts/README.md

 ## Commands

 This plugin provides two commands.
-Use the command pallet to search for **Obsidian iCloud contacts** and use one of the two commands to update your contacts folder.
+Use the command pallet to search for **iCloud contacts** and use one of the two commands to update your contacts folder.

 1. **Update Contacts**: Downloads all contacts from iCloud and updates the contacts files in you vault that based what contacts have been updated in iCloud.
 2. **Update all Contacts**: - Downloads alle contacts form iCloud and rewrites all contacts files in your vault based on the contacts from iCloud.
 Usefull for when you have changed the Excluded keys setting.